Notes from Sidney Coleman's Physics 253a: Theory of a single free spinless particle of mass

 The extra arbitrary vector can be eliminated by redefining the phases of the states.
 In the momentum state basis let

 The only formula this affects in all that we have done so far is the expression for $\langle\vec{k}|\vec{X}|\psi\rangle$.
 With the redefined states, it is

-Up to an unimportant phase definition, we have shown that the obvious definition for $\vec{X}$ is the unique definition, and we have done it without using L.I.~or the explicit form of $H$.
+Up to an unimportant phase definition, we have shown that the obvious definition for $\vec{X}$ is the unique definition, and we have done it without using L.I.~or the explicit form of $H$. }{ \sektion{2}{September 25} \descriptiontwo It is possible to measure a particle's position in our theory, $\vec{x}$ is an observable, and this leads to a conflict with causality.